 Vergnaud, G. 1997.
 The nature of mathematical concepts.
 In Learning and teaching mathematics: An international perspective, ed.
 T. Nunes and P. Bryant, 5-28.
 Hove, UK: Psychology Press.

 Vosniadou, S. 1994.
 Capturing and modeling the process of conceptual change.
-Learning and Instruction, 4: 45-69.
+Learning and Instruction 4, no.1: 45-69.

 Vygotsky, L. 1978.
 Mind and society: The development of higher psychological processes.
 Cambridge, Mass.: Harvard University Press.